mafjuuu/soc-lab-wazuh/README.md

 Before I started any network scans or security tests, I noticed a Level 7 alert in my Wazuh dashboard.
 The system claimed it found a trojan in the /usr/bin/diff file on my Ubuntu machine.
 This was very strange because I was using fresh, clean virtual machines.
 I didn't want to just ignore it, so I decided to check what was actually going on.

 Instead of just deleting the alert, I did a manual check.
 I used the sha256sum command to get the hash of the "suspicious" file on both of my Ubuntu machines.
+I chose to verify the file using the SHA-256 algorithm becouse in modern security, it is much more reliable than MD5, which is vulnerable to collisions.
+By confirming the SHA-256 hash matched a known clean system, I could be 100% sure the file was safe before whitelisting it.

 <img width="1046" height="702" alt="image" src="https://github.com/user-attachments/assets/1356a8ba-1fc0-4351-b151-28565b754795" />